Installation and Preferences

 For mobile support, check their mobile page which has options available for both iOS and Android phones.

 After installation, you will need to set up your preferences to allow for syncing and cloud storage of your references.
-You can do this by first loading your Zotero section of your browser by clicking on the Zotero icon that ought to be in the bottom left corner, then clicking on the gear icon in your Zotero section of your browser and select Preferences.
+The first step is to register for a free Zotero account.
+You can do this on the Zotero website.

 Additionally, this will allow you to access your library when you're away from your personal computer through the My Library section of Zotero.org.
 You can manually add references using their website and it will sync with your library on your personal computer.
-The web interface for Zotero is not as powerful as EndNote, the other citation management software that we at the Health Sciences Library support, but it will give you basic functionality to add a reference if you have the citation information handy.
+The web interface for Zotero is not as powerful as some other citation managers, but it will give you basic functionality to add a reference if you have the citation information handy.
 If you're in a lecture where a paper by John Smith about something to do with Asymmetry published in Nature in 2003 is mentioned, you can add a reference on the Zotero website and tag the article with "follow up" or "to-do" to remind you to dig up the actual paper when you have some free time.

-Once you've installed Zotero, you can access the web extension for Zotero by clicking the Zotero button to the bottom left of Firefox.
-To access the stand-alone client on your computer, open it from the programs menu; if you have not yet added the Zotero connector for your browser, you can do so from the stand-alone installation webpage.
+To access the stand-alone client (the desktop app) on your computer, open it from the programs menu.
+If you have not yet added the Zotero connector for your browser, you can do so from the stand-alone installation webpage.

 The above image displays the layout of the Zotero pane.
 From left to the right the buttons are for:

 - Create new collection: The first button to the left creates a new collection.
 This is useful if you are working on multiple assignments or projects and want to keep the citations for each separate.